Reading Group: History

 Hershkowitz, Leo, Tweed’s New York: Another Look, Anchor Press/Doubleday, 409 pages, 1978

 Himmelfarb, Gertrude, Poverty and Compassion: The Moral Imagination of the Late Victorians, Vintage, 475 pages, 1991 (Unbeknownst to us when we selected this dense, slow, thoroughly and staggeringly researched intellectual history of late 19th century British helping people out of poverty philosophies from philanthropy to socialism, it is a response to Gareth Stedman's Outcast London that we read many years ago.
-She provides essential background to models for the U.S. progressive movement and mostly stays objective, saving her conservative political attacks on the genesis of the Welfare State and humorous barbs on hypocrisy for the footnotes.)
+She provides essential background to models for the U.S. progressive movement and mostly stays objective, saving her conservative political attacks on the genesis of the Welfare State and humorous barbs on hypocrisy for the footnotes; she shares the conservative politics of her husband Irving Kristol and son William Kristol.)
 (5/14/2004)

-- Meeting above where Anatole Broyard, according to his daughter Bliss Broyard’s exploration of his passing as white One Drop: My Father's Hidden Life--A Story of Race and Family Secrets: “It was in Greenwich Village that my father could figure out the person he most felt himself to be.”
+- Meeting near where Anatole Broyard, according to his daughter Bliss Broyard’s exploration of his passing as white One Drop: My Father's Hidden Life--A Story of Race and Family Secrets: “It was in Greenwich Village that my father could figure out the person he most felt himself to be.”

 Hobbs, Allyson, A Chosen Exile: A History of Racial Passing in American Life, 400 pages, 2014, Harvard U Press (OAH Levine Award for best book in American cultural history; OAH Turner Award Hon.
 Mention for a first book dealing with some significant phase of American history) (While we were surprised Hobbs left out noted figures we had learned about in other readings—Broyard, as above, was referenced in the footnotes-- we appreciated the examples she did describe on the difficulties of leaving family behind for personal and economic freedom.)
 (5/28/2019)

 All six episodes of Robin Cloud’s documentary web series Passing: A Family In Black & White, of which the first two episodes premiered at 2019 Tribeca Film Festival, are streaming on Topic as of 7/26/2019.